 5. We will be sending you a screening questionnaire by email, 4 hours before your appointment.
 It is mandatory that you complete this screen for yourself and any person that accompanies you.
 If you screen negative, you can come for your appointment.
 If you or the person accompanying you screens positive, then please email us at email@example.com or firstname.lastname@example.org to change your appointment to virtual.
 If you choose not to complete your appointment virtually, you will be charged a last minute cancellation fee.

 5. We ask that you arrive only a couple minutes before your appointment in order to reduce time spent in the waiting area.
 The waiting area will be spaced so that you can physically distance.
-If your appointment is after 5pm, we will let you into the building at your appointment time.
+If your appointment is after 5pm, please wait at the door and we will let you into the building at your appointment time.

 6. Reception has a plexiglass barrier and can help you with any questions before your appointment.